Kazmirchuk/nats-tcl/KvAPI.md

 ### kv watch *key args*
 Starts watching the `key` (that can be a NATS wildcard) and returns a new `watcher` TclOO object.
 Destroy this object to stop watching.

-You can provide the following options:
+KV entries can be delivered to a callback or to an array (or both):
-- `-callback cmdPrefix` - (mandatory) deliver entries to this callback.
+- `-callback cmdPrefix` - deliver entries to this callback.
+- `-values_array varName` - deliver values to this array. `varName` must be a fully qualified name.

+At least, one of `-callback` or `-values_array` must be provided.

+You can further refine what is delivered using these options:
 - `-include_history bool` - deliver historical entries as well (default false).
 - `-meta_only bool` - deliver entries without values (default false).
 E.g. to watch for available keys.
 - `-ignore_deletes bool` - do not deliver DELETE and PURGE entries (default false).
 - `-updates_only bool` - deliver only updates (default false).

-The callback will be invoked from the event loop.
-It must have the following signature:
+If you opt for the **callback** option, it will be invoked from the event loop with the following signature:

 **cmdPrefix** *entry*

-If no extra options were provided, the callback is invoked with:
+The callback is invoked in the following order, once for each entry:
+1. Historical entries for all matching keys (only with `-include_history=true`).
-1. Current entries for all matching keys (once for each entry).
+1. Current entries for all matching keys (if `-updates_only=false`).
 2. Then it is invoked once again with an empty `entry` to signal "end of current data".
 3. When a key is updated, it is invoked with a new entry.

+If you opt for the **array** option:
+1. Current keys and values from the bucket are inserted into this array.
+2. Afterwards, updates in KV are delivered as they happen.

+If a key is deleted or purged from the KV, and `-ignore_deletes=false`, the corresponding key will be removed from the array as well.

+Thus, you effectively have a local cache of a whole KV bucket or its portion that is always up-to-date.
+Depending on your use case, this might be more efficient than querying the bucket with `[$kv get]`.

+The array can't be a local variable.

 ### kv destroy
 TclOO destructor.
 Remember to call it before destroying the parent `nats::jet_stream`.